Structure and computability of preimages in the Game of Life: Implementation and verification of SAT-based searches

 \subsection{The genetic algorithm}

 Like the hill-climbing algorithm, the genetic algorithm attempts to find a pattern that forces certain behavior for the preimage.
-Unlike the hill-climbing program, the genetic algorithm was not written as a general-purpose search program, but rather experimentally with hard-coded inputs and parameters.
+Unlike the hill-climbing algorithm, the genetic algorithm was not written as a general-purpose search program, but rather experimentally with hard-coded inputs and parameters.
 Since we only found the charger with this approach, we concentrate on the charger-specific optimization problem.
 As finding patterns with it requires extensive human effort, we have not included its source code.

-What we want is to find a pattern $P \in \{0,1\}^{[0,2n-1] \times [0,m]}$ where \begin{itemize} \item the first two rows contain only a wire, which is precisely at the midpoint, i.e.\ $\supp(P|_{[0,2n-1] \times [0,1]}) = [n-1,n] \times [0,1]$; \item the remainder of the border of thickness $2$ contains only zeroes; \item for at least two of the wire signals that can appear on $[n-2,n+1] \times [0,1]$, they appear with zeroes on the remainder of the border; \item the number of different restrictions of preimages to $[n-2,n+1] \times [0,1]$ is precisely two, namely we see precisely two different phases of the wire signal. \end{itemize}
+What we want is to find a pattern $P \in \{0,1\}^{[0,2n-1] \times [0,m]}$ satisfying the following conditions.
+The first two rows contain only a wire, which is precisely at the midpoint, i.e.\ $\supp(P|_{[0,2n-1] \times [0,1]}) = [n-1,n] \times [0,1]$, and the remainder of the border of thickness $2$ contains only zeroes.
+For at least two of the wire signals that can appear on $[n-2,n+1] \times [0,1]$, they appear with zeroes on the remainder of the border.
+Conversely, the number of different restrictions of preimages to $[n-2,n+1] \times [0,1]$ is precisely two, namely we see precisely two different phases of the wire signal.

-The first two items will hold at all times by our choices of initial patterns, and choice of how we modify them.
-We use a simple scoring function to check how far a pattern is from having the latter properties: If the third item fails, the pattern is immediately discarded (or given score $-\infty$).
-Then we simply count the number $s$ of restrictions of preimages to $[n-2,n+1] \times [0,2]$, and use the score $s-2$; the maximal possible score is then $0$, and it means that there are only two possibilities, which must be two wire signal phases, since the third item guarantees that two phases are even possible with zeroes elsewhere on the border of the preimage pattern.
+The conditions on the border of $P$ hold at all times by our choices of initial patterns, and choice of how we modify them.
+We use a simple scoring function to check how far a pattern is from having the latter properties: If only zero or one wire signal phases occur in the preimages with zeroes on the border, the pattern is immediately discarded (or given score $-\infty$).
+Then we simply count the number $s$ of restrictions of preimages to $[n-2,n+1] \times [0,2]$, and use the score $s-2$; the maximal possible score is then $0$, and it means that there are only two possibilities, which must be two wire signal phases, since we are guaranteed that two phases are even possible with zeroes elsewhere on the border of the preimage pattern.
 Both the check and the counting are easy to perform with a SAT solver.